ejf5627/hello-world/README.md

 # hello-world
-Repository created so I can become familiar with GitHub
+This repository was created so I can become familiar with GitHub